AdobeDocs/workfront.en/help/quicksilver/agile/get-started-with-agile-in-workfront/configure-kanban.md

    >
    >Only locked system-wide statuses are available to select; you cannot select group-specific statuses.
 Also, the status of the first column always corresponds to **New**.

-   You can add custom statuses if your Workfront administrator has configured them; custom statuses can be configured as described in [Create or edit a status](../../administration-and-setup/customize-workfront/creating-custom-status-and-priority-labels/create-or-edit-a-status.md).
+   You can add custom statuses if your [!DNL Workfront] administrator has configured them; custom statuses can be configured as described in [Create or edit a status](../../administration-and-setup/customize-workfront/creating-custom-status-and-priority-labels/create-or-edit-a-status.md).

 1. Click **Save changes**.